-In the directory is an online user-maintained list of businesses, events and opportunities in the Kapiti area including job advertisements (there will shortly be a position available at sKids Kenakena).
+In the directory is an online user-maintained list of businesses, events and opportunities in the Kapiti area including job advertisements (there is currently a position available at sKids Kenakena).

-Parents – Teacher Interviews will not be held face to face this term.
-Your child’s teacher will email you during the next three weeks instead to set up another form of interview.
+Parent – Teacher Interviews will not be held face to face this term.
+Your child’s teacher will be contacting you on this front.

 Board Meeting on Zoom

 Whilst we are in the RED setting our school’s Board meetings will be held on ZOOM.
 Board meetings are public meetings, though the public do not automatically have speaking rights.
 The agenda for each meeting (containing the Zoom link) will be posted on our website the day before.